openstack-infra/system-config/doc/source/third_party.rst

 Testing your CI setup
 ---------------------

-You can use ``openstack-dev/sandbox`` project to test your external CI infrastructure with OpenStack Gerrit system.
-By using sandbox project you can test your CI system without affecting regular OpenStack reviews.
+You can use the ``openstack-dev/sandbox`` project to test your external CI infrastructure with OpenStack's Gerrit.
+By using the sandbox project you can test your CI system without affecting regular OpenStack reviews.

-Once you confirm your CI system works as you expected, change your configuration of gerrit trigger plugin or zuul to subscribe gerrit events from your target project.
+Once you confirm your CI system works as you expect, change your configuration of the gerrit trigger plugin or zuul to subscribe to gerrit events from your target project.

 Permissions on your Third Party System
 --------------------------------------